In this post: Lithium Vs. AGM – A Battery Showdown

 Battery Charge & Discharge Rates

-When it comes to a last minute fishing trip or keeping the course’s golf carts charged, your charging speed matters.
+When it comes to a last-minute fishing trip or keeping the course’s golf carts charged, your charging speed matters.
 No one wants to wait, especially guests paying for an expensive round of golf.
 Lithium batteries are quick.
 They typically take 1-5 hours to charge vs 5-12 hours with AGM.
 That’s a significant difference

 The discharge rate is another thing to think about.
 It will affect how often you have to charge your battery, among other things.

 New AGM batteries have a discharge rate of 1-3% per month.
 This is pretty impressive, considering flooded lead-acid batteries are a good bit higher.
 Some speculate the rate to be around 5-8%.
 Whereas, others think it’s much higher.
 A lot will depend on the age of the battery.
 Either way, AGM batteries are a big improvement.
 Lithium comes out slightly ahead of AGM batteries, at around 0.5-3%.
 So, when it comes to Lithium Vs. AGM batteries, they’re pretty neck in neck.
-Now there is one area where lithium really shines.
+Now there is one area where lithium shines.
 You can deplete a lithium battery 99% and then recharge it.
-AGM batteries can only be discharged to 80%.This means you won’t have to charge a lithium battery as often.
+AGM batteries can only be discharged to 80%.
+This means you won’t have to charge a lithium battery as often.
 And when you do, it will charge way faster than an AGM battery.

 A white automobile with bicycles attached to the back, and a quote about how lithium batteries charge fast rather than AGM.